 Simple carbs (white bread and rice, sodas, cakes, pies, and candy) will give you a rapid energy jolt.
 However, this energy jolt won’t last long since simple carbs elevate your blood sugar to spike, making you tire faster.
 As with bad fats, don't make simple carbs a mainstay of your diet.

-Avoid the latest popular diet craze.
+Avoid the latest fashionable diet craze.
 Some of these radical approaches to eating can have some validity.
-But often, they miss the mark on many key aspects.
+But often, they miss the mark on many vital aspects.

 25 Foods for Better Health